 I hope you enjoyed today’s story.
-I will post another one on Saturday October 15th.
+Stories are posted on the 1st and 3rd Saturday of each month, except December.
+Santa’s next story will be posted on Saturday June 3, 2023.
 If you have any comments or if there is something you would like me to tell you about, please feel free to leave me a comment.
 Until the next time . . .

-To read more about the North Pole Kitchen please check out:
+To read more stories about Santa & Children, please check out:

 Find Cincy Santa (@CincySanta) on: